IgorKIX/Simple-form-ts/README.md

 For now, I'm moving features to ts.
 My goal is to move the React part - Node will probably stay in clean JS.

+## Instructions
+The app is using a Docker containers, so to make it works you need to install a docker on your computer.

+After getting the docker on your computer you can enter to the main dir which contains docker-compose.yml file.
+There you have to run the `docker-compose up`.
+The installation process can take a moment.

+> I've added the script to package.json file in react-ts directory, to speed up the development.
+So if you wish you can skip the `docker-compose up` command.
+Just go straight to react-ts dir and run `npm run reload`.
+Just check if `&&` in the script is acceptable on your system

+After that you can go to your browser and check the http://localhost:3000/, where you should find that the app is running.
 ## Stack
 * [axios](https://axios-http.com/)
 * [formik](https://formik.org/)